 - Injury management and rehabilitation

 - Principles of strength and conditioning

 - Dissertation project

-Application for the full-time course is through UCAS, using code CX61, and application to the part-time programme is through the College website.
+Application for the full-time course is through UCAS, using code CX61, and application to the part-time programme is through our online application form.

 Three years full-time and five years part-time.